microsoft/WhatTheHack/051-MicrosoftPurview/Student/Challenge2.md

 After successfull scanning first data source, it is time to scan other services.
 The more sources are being scanned, the more information Purview can provide.

 ## Description
 We will continue scanning more data sources.
-In this challenge we will scan in the Azure SQLDB, serverless and dedicated pools of Fabrikam's Azure Synapse Analytics and continue to populate the Data Catalog.
-As before, after performing a successfully full scan, review the scan results, and like before setup weekly incremental scans.
+In this challenge we will scan the Azure SQL Database, serverless and dedicated pools of Fabrikam's Azure Synapse Analytics and continue to populate the Data Catalog.
+Similar to the previous challenge, you will perform a full scan, review the results and setup weekly incremental scans.
 Finally login using a user account with Reader permissions to ensure that the search results from the catalog shows the assets from the databases.

 ## Success Criteria
 - Successful registration of Azure SQL DB, Azure Synapse Analytics workspace under a collection that is accessible to all users.